 While our professional cameras are weather resistant to a point, they can’t withstand heavy amounts of rainfall over a period.
 The camera and lenses can get wet and still function, but there is a point where the camera and lenses take on too much water and will start to malfunction, if not stop working altogether.
 Not a situation I want to be in on a wedding day!
 Now, of course, this is just one of many reasons why I have back-up camera gear, but the better solution is to find an alternative location for the wedding photos.

 In the case of heavy or torrential rain, then it is best to find alternative locations where their is more shelter or an inside venue.
 Possibly the hotel foyer of where you got ready or the reception venue.
-Bridges create shelter underneath, creating good options for wet weather and I have certainly made use of the bridges in South Brisbane and West End here in Brisbane.
+Bridges create shelter underneath, creating good options for wet weather and I have certainly made use of bridges in the past.

 The main thing to remember, is don’t let a little wet weather spoil your wedding day.